ApproxEng/approxeng.input/_sources/api/discovery.rst.txt

 don't provide any requirements as in the first example the library treats it as if you'd given it a single requirement with no filters applied.

-The result of the `find_matching_controllers` call is a list of :class:`approxeng.input.controllers.ControllerDiscovery` objects, each of which contains both the actual controller class and the matching evdev device nodes.
+The result of the :func:`~approxeng.input.controllers.find_matching_controllers` call is a list of :class:`~approxeng.input.controllers.ControllerDiscovery` objects, each of which contains both the actual :class:`~approxeng.input.Controller` sub-class and the matching evdev device nodes.
 In both these cases this list contains a single item.

 To discover multiple controllers, specify multiple requirements when calling: